Low Emission Vehicle Information

 An Important Part of Oregon’s Greenhouse Gas Reduction Goals

 The Low Emission Vehicle program was one of the first significant actions taken toward Oregon’s goal of reducing greenhouse gas emissions 75 percent by 2050.
-When the program is fully implemented by 2025, the fleet average greenhouse gas emission of new light vehicles will be 51 percent lower than the average emissions in 2008, before the program began.
+When the program is fully implemented by 2025, the fleet average greenhouse gas emissions of new light vehicles will be 51 percent lower than the average emissions in 2008, before the program began.

 Federal Tier 3 Rules